htmldbjs/htmldbjs/docs/methods/updateReadQueueCallbacks.md

 ### `HTMLDB.updateReadQueueCallbacks`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method adds a callback function for the `tableElement`.

 #### Description